-Spit roasted mid-sized fish in Thailand
+Spit roasted small and mid-sized fish in Thailand

 Traditional Thai eating habits

 Local people from ‘Upcountry’ (Thai expression for everyone living outside Bangkok) love to spend a day on weekends together with their extended family to go fishing.
-These outings are deeply ingrained in the Thai soul, as ‘Tais’ migrated from southernmost Chinese areas, where they always settled in low-laying, water-clogged landscapes and got the Chinese synonym name of ‘duck feet people’.
+These outings are deeply ingrained in the Thai soul, as ‘Tais’ migrated from southernmost Chinese areas, where they permanently settled in low-laying, water-clogged landscapes and got the Chinese synonym name of ‘duck feet people’.

 How Thais like to prepare fish for outdoor cooking